robmaunder/polar-3gpp-matlab/README.md

 7.3.2 | PDCCH_encoder.m |
 7.3.3 | PDCCH_encoder.m |
 7.3.4 | PDCCH_encoder.m |

+Each of the \*_encoder.m files has corresponding \*_decoder.m files, for performing the corresponding operation in the receiver.

 Many thanks to my colleagues at [AccelerComm](http://www.accelercomm.com), who have spent lots of time double checking that this code matches the standard.